Facebook iconWhat is vLLM? Everything You Should Know - F22 Labs

 What Is KV Cache?

-To eliminate the need to repeat all the previous work at every decoding step, the model holds key pieces of information from past words in this fast access memory called KV cache ( Key-Value cache).
+To avoid repeating the same computations at every decoding step, the model stores intermediate attention results in fast-access memory known as the KV cache.
+In practice, this significantly improves inference speed, but I noticed traditional KV cache layouts don’t scale well with many concurrent users.
 Consider this metaphor: You’re doing a puzzle, and you’ve figured out some of it, so you write down on a sticky note the hints you’ve learned.

 Example with KV cache